 Inventories are stated at the lower of cost and net realisable value.
-Cost is calculated using the first-in, first-out method.
+Costs of inventories are determined on a first-in, first-out method.
 Net realisable value represents the estimated selling price for inventories less all estimated costs of completion and costs necessary to make the sale.